Canal Street station (New York City Subway): BMT Nassau Street Line platforms

+During the late 1910s, contractors waterproofed the station, placing a layer of brick and a 6 in layer of concrete under the trackbeds.
+Lead plates were installed under the trackbeds where they crossed over the Bridge Line platforms.

 Formerly, Canal Street resembled a typical express station, except that the inner tracks dead-ended at bumper blocks at the south end with a platform-level connection joining the southern ends of the two platforms.
-These stub-end tracks were last used prior to 1994, when the station served as the southern terminus for weekend J. After a reconfiguration of the Nassau Street Line in 2004, the eastern (former "northbound") platforms were abandoned and the platform-level connection was removed, allowing the former southbound express track to continue south.
-The westernmost (former "southbound") platform remains in operation and both tracks provide through service with southbound traffic using the former southbound "local" track and northbound traffic using the former southbound "express" track.
+After a reconfiguration of the Nassau Street Line in 2004, the eastern (former "northbound") platforms were abandoned and the platform-level connection was removed, allowing the former southbound express track to continue south.
+The westernmost (former "southbound") platform remains in operation and both tracks provide through service; southbound traffic using the former southbound "local" track and northbound traffic using the former southbound "express" track.
 The former northbound local track is now used only for non-revenue moves, train storage and emergencies while the northbound express stub track was removed.
 The former northbound "local" track merges with the former southbound "express" track (now the northbound track) south of the station.
+One stair descends from the western island platform to each of the Bridge Line's side platforms.
+Another stair ascends from the island platform to a mezzanine, which in turn leads to a station exit on Centre Street.